FreeFem/FreeFem-doc2/source/reference/types.rst

 .. note:: "*Très grande valeur*"

-   The “*Très grand valeur*” :freefem:`tgv` (or *Terrible giant value*) used to implement the Dirichlet conditions can be modified in the problem definition:
+   The “*Très grand valeur*" :freefem:`tgv` (or *Terrible giant value*) used to implement the Dirichlet conditions can be modified in the problem definition:

    .. code-block:: freefem